Welcome to MutualFunds.com. Please help us personalize your experience.

 MutualFunds.com: What role can the fund play in an investor’s fixed-income portfolio?

-CT: Ultrashort duration funds offer various benefits to a broader fixed-income portfolio.
+CT: Ultrashort duration funds may offer various benefits to a broader fixed-income portfolio.
 In the current environment, the U.S. yield curve is inverted.
 Investors can find attractive income at the front end of the yield curve over and above intermediate-duration assets.
 Additionally, the introduction of high-quality structured credit tends to dampen price volatility during times of stress for short-duration portfolios.
-This unique attribute with respect to market risk is beneficial to an investor’s entire portfolio.
+This unique attribute with respect to market risk can be beneficial to an investor’s entire portfolio.

 One key reason driving lower expected volatility is the many areas of structured credit having “de-levering” structures; i.e., as they approach maturity, their credit risk is at their lowest point as credit protection is at their maximum point for a particular tranche.
 This is in direct contrast to corporate credit, which tends to carry more of a binary credit risk, as their roll risk increases as the time to maturity decreases.